1996 Summer Olympics: Budget

 The total cost of the 1996 Summer Olympics was estimated to be around US$1.7 billion.
 The venues and the Games themselves were funded entirely via private investment, and the only public funding came from the U.S. government for security, and around $500 million of public money used on physical public infrastructure including streetscaping, road improvements, Centennial Olympic Park (alongside $75 million in private funding), expansion of the airport, improvements in public transportation, and redevelopment of public housing projects. $420 million worth of tickets were sold, sale of sponsorship rights accounted for $540 million, and sale of the domestic broadcast rights to NBC accounted for $456 million.
 In total, the Games turned a profit of $19 million.

 The cost for Atlanta 1996 compares with costs of $4.6 billion for Rio 2016, $40–44 billion for Beijing 2008, and $51 billion for Sochi 2014 Winter Olympics (the most expensive Olympic Games without differentiating between summer and winter in history).
 The average cost for the Summer Games since 1960 is $5.2 billion.

-Using the 1984 Summer Olympics financing model, this edition was organized 100% privately without any cent of public money.
-Beijing 2008 and Sochi 2014 were financed entirely by the governments of their respective countries.
+Security

+ACOG budgeted $32.7 million for Atlanta Police Department and Georgia Department of Public Safety services during the games. $70 million in funding came from the U.S. federal government for additional services, including 500 additional federal agents.

+Transportation

+Transportation relied heavily on an expanded MARTA rail and 3,000 additional buses borrowed from nationwide transit agencies.
+Ticketed events came with free public transportation.
+Shuttles were provided for VIPs, athletes and olympic officials.
+These shuttles connected remote Park 'N Ride lots, central terminals, and specific competition venues.
+The city implemented new High-Occupancy Vehicle lanes on I-75 and I-85 highways and coordinated traffic from a centralized Traffic Management Center to handle the daily crowds that often exceeded 500,000 people.

+The games were challenged by driver shortages, route navigation errors, and logistical delays.